Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Moments of

-i.e. there is some $\ell>2$ such that $r_{\nu1}>0$ and some index repeats at least three times.
-By the same reasoning as in Proposition \ref{prop:Pi_plus_no_contrib}, we conclude that summands corresponding to these profile vectors do not contribute asymptotically, as they converge to 0, contrary to those summands where $\underline{r_{\nu}}=\left(r_{\nu1},\ldots,r_{\nu K_{\nu}}\right)\in\Pi^{0(K_{\nu})}$ for each group.
+i.e.\! there is some index that repeats at least three times.
+By the same reasoning as in Proposition \ref{prop:Pi_plus_no_contrib}, we conclude that summands corresponding to these profile vectors do not contribute asymptotically, as they converge to 0, contrary to those summands where $\underline{r_{\nu}} \in\Pi^{0(K_{\nu})}$ for each group.

-To calculate the asymptotic moments, we collect the constants from the expressions (\ref{eq:multipl_Pi_0}) and (\ref{eq:expec_cond_moments}) and sum over all profile vectors where each group belongs to $\Pi^{0(K_{\nu})}$
+To calculate the asymptotic moments, we collect the constants from the expressions (\ref{eq:multipl_Pi_0}) and (\ref{eq:expec_cond_moments}) and sum over all profile vectors where each group $\nu$ belongs to $\Pi^{0(K_{\nu})}$:

 where each sum is over those $k_{\lambda}$ which have the same parity as $K_{\lambda}$.